Edinburgh-Genome-Foundry/bioprinter/README.rst

 Bioprinter was written at the Edinburgh Genome Foundry by Zulko_ after an original idea and Matlab code by Mike Shen (`the project on Github <https://github.com/mshen5/BioPointillism>`_).

-Bioprinter is released on Github_ under the MIT licence (¢ Edinburgh Genome Foundry).
-Everyone is welcome to contribute.
+Bioprinter is released on Github_ under the MIT licence (¢ Edinburgh Genome Foundry), everyone is welcome to contribute !